GoogleCloudPlatform/recaptcha-enterprise-google-tag-manager/README.md

 ## Description
 This set of tag templates both run the reCAPTCHA library to generate a reCAPTCHA token and send the token to the reCAPTCHA API to interpret it and get a score.
 This score can be attached to the event data and the tags called again, saved to a BigQuery table of your choosing, or both.

+An alternative library (recaptcha.js) has also been included for those who don't use or can't use Google Tag Manager (GTM) and Server-side Google Tag Manager (sGTM).
+This library is a simple wrapper around reCAPTCHA that makes implementing on your site more straightforward.

 ## What's the Purpose of This Score?
 * If associated with the event data it can be used as a real-time indicator of the quality of a lead to filter out low quality (bot/spam/bad actor/etc) conversion events.
 * If saved to BigQuery or associated to Google Analytics events as a user property or custom parameter it can be pulled later and connected to the form data via the client ID to avoid sending low quality leads downstream (automated process lead quality indicator) or avoid the manual effort required to follow up with low quality leads (visual lead quality indicator).